TurakhiaLab/ROADIES/README.md

 # wga-phylo
-# once the workflow is standardized most githubs just refer to snakemake catalog
 Snakemake and Snakedeploy are best installed via the Mamba package manager (a drop-in replacement for conda).
 If you have neither Conda nor Mamba, it can be installed via Mambaforge.

 Given that Mamba is installed, run